 Some fans have correctly interpreted the basic concept of the game in fact there are many sites around the world and in different languages that present new stories, new objects, new quests, etc.

 The group consists of 4 heroes each with different roles:

 The Barbarian with his high attack value and life points is perfect for brave plays as he can fill an attacker / tank role.

 The Dwarf comes equipped with a tool bag (useful against traps) and a good life score making it perfect as an offensive / defensive support.

 The Elf is endowed with a magical skill that allows him to use a school of magic, depending on the school of magic he chooses he can be a healer / buffer or play a more offensive role with fireballs.

-The Wizard knows 3 schools of magic so he can be extremely flexible (healer / buff / debuff / direct damage, etc.) and effective but his poor fighting skills and low life points relegate him to a less important role in direct confrontations.
+The Wizard knows 3 schools of magic so he can be extremely flexible (healer / buff / debuff / direct damage, etc.) but his poor fighting skills and low life points relegate him to a less important role in direct confrontations, Glass Cannon.

 Equipment and Magic

-Each player has their own card where they can note the character's remaining life points or where they can mark the magic or inventory items found through quests.
+Each player has their own card where they can note the character's remaining life points or where they can mark the magic potions or other inventory items found through quests.

 Among the quests you can buy items with the gold coins found in the dungeons and enhance the characteristics of the characters.